Windows

 If the time shown is significantly behind, you should restart your node to resync to the chain.

-If you have been offline for a long time, you may need to restore your node from a backup.
+If you have been offline for a long time or do not have a recent backup you may need to perform a chain resync from an Archive node.

 Other useful commands: